different-ai/file-organizer-2000/README.md

 ## To Do

-- [ ] Replace GPT Vision by a local model
+- [ ] Release a local LLM-only version.
-- [ ] Make it easy for people to extend whatever workflow.
+- [ ] Implement browser access into AI chat.

 ### Notes